Author + information

 The anatomic construct for CAD is based on the presence or absence of flow-limiting obstructions in the coronary arteries categorized by the number of vessels involved (1-, 2-, and 3-vessel, and/or left main CAD).
 Additionally, we included in the anatomic construct the presence or absence of proximal left anterior descending (LAD) disease.
 This specific stenosis location was identified in both the 2011 ACCF/AHA guideline for coronary artery bypass graft surgery (2011 CABG guidelines) and 2012 ACC/AHA/SCAI guideline for percutaneous coronary intervention (2012 PCI guidelines) and was included in clinical trial recruitment to guide revascularization decisions (6,15,16).
 Other factors such as diabetes and the complexity of disease were included in certain clinical scenarios given their effect on cardiac risk and association with more favorable outcomes from surgical revascularization.
 As before, noninvasive test findings are included in many scenarios to distinguish patients with a low risk for future adverse events from those with intermediate- or high-risk findings, as these terms are routinely used in clinical practice.

-Antianginal treatment of CAD is incorporated into the structure of the tables following the pattern of recommendations in the SIHD guideline (see 2012 SIHD guidelines, Section 126.96.36.199.) but without specific drug or dose recommendations (3,4).
+Antianginal treatment of CAD is incorporated into the structure of the tables following the pattern of recommendations in the SIHD guideline (see 2012 SIHD guidelines, Section 18.104.22.168.) but without specific drug or dose recommendations (3,4).
 In general, beta blockers are recommended as the initial treatment for symptom relief (Class I recommendation), with calcium channel blockers, long-acting nitrates, or ranolazine prescribed in combination with beta blockers when initial treatment with beta blockers is inadequate to control symptoms despite appropriate dosing.
 Calcium channel blockers, long-acting nitrates, or ranolazine should be prescribed for relief of symptoms when beta blockers are contraindicated or cause unacceptable side effects.
 Long-acting nondihydropyridine calcium channel blockers are reasonable alternatives to beta blockers as first-line therapy for antianginal symptoms (Class IIa, Level of Evidence: B).
 The use of FFR was incorporated to a greater extent than in the previous AUC as more data on the usefulness of this testing modality have emerged.
+Other physiologic measurements using the ratio of distal coronary to aortic pressure without hyperemia exist, and correlate with FFR, but are not as well-validated and lack the clinical outcomes data existing for FFR.

 Specific assumptions provided to the rating panel for their use in rating the relevant clinical scenarios are summarized in the following text.

-1. When available, each clinical scenario includes the patient’s clinical status/symptom complex, ischemic burden as determined by noninvasive functional testing, burden of coronary atherosclerosis as determined by angiography, and additional invasive testing evaluations by invasive physiology (e.g., FFR, instantaneous wave-free ratio) or intravascular imaging.
+1. When available, each clinical scenario includes the patient’s clinical status/symptom complex, ischemic burden as determined by noninvasive functional testing, burden of coronary atherosclerosis as determined by angiography, and additional invasive testing evaluations by invasive physiology (e.g., FFR, or other physiological pressure measurements not requiring hyperemia) or intravascular imaging.

 2. When utilized, stress testing, with or without an associated imaging procedure, was performed correctly and with sufficient quality to produce a meaningful and accurate result within the limits of the test performance.
 Evidence of myocardial viability is also an important finding and in some clinical situations may influence the decision for revascularization, but it was not used to further expand the number of indications.